GiulianoMonti/ReadabilityScore/README.md

 # ReadabilityScore

-7 project done by myself, tried to implement a design pattern, and i think it worked, later i will change this description
+my number 7 project from the beautiful hyperskill  tried to implement a design pattern, and i think it worked, later i will change this description